abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter15.md

 of liberation.

-The eighth quality is that: “Just as the great ocean is the abode of great beings, even so this Dhamma and discipline is the abode of great
+The eighth quality is that: “Just as the great ocean is the abode of great beings, so too this Dhamma and discipline is the abode of great
 beings: the stream-enterer and the one practicing for the realization of the fruit of stream-entry; the once-returner and the one practicing for the realization of the fruit of once-returning; the non-returner and the one practicing for the fruit of non-returning; the arahant and the one practicing for arahantship.
-This is the eighth wonderful and marvelous quality of this Dhamma and discipline, which the monks perceive again and again, and by reason of which they take delight.”
+This is the eighth astounding and amazing quality of this Dhamma and discipline because of which the monks take delight in it.”
 (A 8:19)

 As I was poking around, I came across a delightful sutta that I thought I would read this morning, which also concerns the fruits of realization